grahamgilbert/blog/content/post/2013-08-23-creating-an-os-x-base-box-for-vagrant-with-packer.markdown

 $ vagrant init osx
 ```

-You're probaly going to want a GUI when it boots, so open up ``~/Desktop/osx_test/Vagrantfile`` in your text editor of choice and find the next section.
+You're probably going to want a GUI when it boots, so open up `~/Desktop/osx_test/Vagrantfile` in your text editor of choice and find the next section.

 ```ruby
 # config.vm.provider :virtualbox do |vb|